openconfig/featureprofiles/feature/platform/transceiver/zr_inventory_test/README.md

     *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

-*   Verify the module behaviour when transceiver state is set to disabled.
+*   Verify the module behaviour and related inventory information when transceiver state is set to disabled.

     *   With ZR module plugged in the host and properly recognized.
     *   Use /components/component/transceiver/config/enabled to disable the
         module transceiver state, wait 20 seconds.
     *   Verify the ZR module is powered off and no inventory information reported via the streaming telemetry paths above in this state.
+    *   When a component is powered off and is dropped from the inventory list explicit deletes for the relevant entity leaves should be streamed to clear any stale data.
     *   Telemetry subscription should be ON_CHANGE and there should be no streamed inventory data in this state.